Healthy-Eating Tips for Runners

 02. Snack like your hanger depends on it.

-"When you get to the point of being ravenous—hangry—you lose mental focus and your energy crashes", says Flanagan.
-"And that's when you make bad food choices".
-She always has a healthy snack stuffed away in her handbag, backpack and car, like a Superhero Muffin from her latest cookbook, Run Fast.
+“When you get to the point of being ravenous — hangry — you lose mental focus and your energy crashes,” says Flanagan.
+“And that’s when you make bad food choices.”
+She always has a healthy snack stuffed away in her purse, backpack, and car, like a Superhero Muffin from her latest cookbook, Run Fast.
 Cook Fast.
 Eat Slow.